 6. Computers in Medical Research

-Computing platforms are used to run medical simulations in search of cures to diseases such as cancer, Alzheimer’s disease, AIDS, etc. This computerized software enables millions of networks to connect mutually in a way that rapidly enhances the speed at which potential remedies can be discovered.
+Medical researchers use computing platforms to run simulations and search for cures to diseases such as cancer, Alzheimer’s disease, AIDS, etc. This computerized software enables millions of networks to connect mutually, rapidly enhancing the speed at which potential remedies can be discovered.

 7. Maintain and secure Data Storage

-Formerly, when computers were not in prominence, sensitive patient data were kept in closets that were bulky yet easily breakable.
-Today, computer technology authorizes medical experts to manage the files and detailed data of patients, which are further secured with encryption systems.
+In the past, before the prominence of computers, healthcare providers kept sensitive patient data in bulky, easily breakable closets.
+Nowadays, computer technology enables medical experts to manage patients’ files and detailed data, which are further secured with encryption systems.
 Computer systems even enable the organizations to install the files off-site, for additional security and substitute purposes.